kevindptr21/spk_ud/readme.rst

 * Download PHP Desktop from https://github.com/cztomczak/phpdesktop (don't choose source code)
 * Extract downloaded zip
 * Backup all files in www directory or you can delete them all
-* Clone this repository in www directory
+* Clone this repository and move it to www directory inside extracted PHP Desktop
 * Start the Application